FlyingDiver/Indigo-HTTPd/README.md

 Plugin for the Indigo Home Automation system.

-Runs an SMTP server inside Indigo.
+Runs an HTTP server inside Indigo.

-The Python Twisted module is required.
-Current versions of Twisted do not run on Python 2.6 (which Indigo uses), so a specific version must be installed:

-`sudo pip install twisted==15.4.0`

-If you don't have pip2.6 installed:

-`sudo easy_install-2.6 pip`
+Configure port number, username, and password in the plugin configuration dialog.
+You'll need to set up port forwarding on your router to the specified port.
+Only ports > 1024 can be used.